 What Causes Steak to Change Color?

-A pigment in steak (and other meat) called myoglobin gives it a dark red or purple-ish color.
+A pigment in steak (and other meat) called myoglobin gives it a dark red or purplish color.
 Exposure to oxygen transforms myoglobin into oxymyoglobin, which imparts more of a cherry hue to meat.
 To our eyes, that color equals delicious, so stores use oxygen-permeable plastic wrap to help it hold the cherry color.

 Can Eating Off Steak Make You Sick?

 Eating bad steak won’t necessarily make you sick, but the potential is there.
-Serious pathogens, including staphylococcus, E. coli, and salmonella can be found in or on bad steak.
+Serious pathogens, including staphylococcus, E. Coli, and salmonella can be found in or on bad steak.

 When it comes to how to tell if steak is bad, it’s always best to err on the side of caution.
 Your health, and the health of your family and guests, isn’t worth the risk, no matter how much the steak cost.